ouchadam/themr/README.md

 </style>
 ```

-`themr` will generate styles to `buildDir/generated/res/themer` which the app can then consume via id or by `resources.getIdentifier`
+`themr` will generate styles to `buildDir/generated/res/themr` which the app can then consume via id, a `resources.getIdentifier` lookup
+or via generated helper `ThemR.get(paletteId, themeId)`

 ```
 {Palette}_{Theme}